zeevl/firebase-mock/tutorials/admin/messaging.md

 ## Assert arguments
 If you want to assert the arguments that were passed to any of the send-functions you can register a callback.
+The callback receives as argument that contains all arguments that were passed to the send-function.

 ##### Source